eaxis/HtmlSanitizer/README.md

-BoltHtmlSanitizer
+HtmlSanitizer
 =======

-This extension could be used to sanitize html content in your articles
+An extension to sanitize your Bolt articles.